• Skip to main content

 Don't have time to read the whole article?
 Here's a quick summary of the main points:

-• You need to prepare your load before lifting it.
-This includes banding/wrapping any unsecured items and ensuring you're not exceeding the weight capacity of your forklift
+- Prepare your load before lifting it.
+This includes banding/wrapping any unsecured items and ensuring you’re not exceeding the weight capacity of your forklift.

-• You need to take proper precautions when lifting a load, including checking for overhead obstructions, ensuring your forks are level and spaced properly, and tilting back slightly to stabilize the load
+- Take proper precautions when lifting a load, including checking for overhead obstructions, ensuring your forks are level and spaced properly, and tilting back slightly to stabilize the load.

-• Driving a loaded forklift on a ramp requires certain precautions, including ensuring you keep the load upgrade and always looking in the direction of travel
+- Driving a loaded forklift on a ramp requires certain precautions, including keeping the load up grade and always looking in the direction of travel.

-• Lowering a load should include carefully approaching the deposit location, tilting the mast to a vertical position, and carefully lowering the load to deposit it
+- Lowering a load should consist of carefully approaching the deposit location, tilting the mast to a vertical position, and carefully lowering the load to deposit it.

 How High Should You Carry a Load on a Forklift?